California Quadrangle: California Building and Tower

 The building's facade features stone ornamentation as well as many historical figures and busts sculpted from modeling clay and plaster, depicting prominent people from California, England, Mexico, and Spain.
 These include Junípero Serra, Philip III of Spain, Sebastián Vizcaíno, George Vancouver, Luís Jayme, Carlos III of Spain, Juan Rodríguez Cabrillo, Gaspar de Portolà, and Antonio de la Ascención.
 The facade also features the shield of the United States and the coats of arms of California and Mexico.

 The California Tower is 198 ft tall and is open for public tours as of January 1, 2015.
 The tower's design is Spanish while the details and color are Mexican in style.
 The tower is composed of three tiers that shift from a quadrangle to an octagon and then a circle.
 There is a Maas-Rowe carillon in the tower, first installed in 1946 and replaced in 1967.
 The carillon can be heard throughout the park.
 It plays the Westminster Chimes every quarter-hour, and a resident carillonneur plays three songs at noon every day.
 The tower has been described as "San Diego's Icon," the most photographed and best-known landmark in San Diego.

-The State of California paid the $250,000 cost to develop the California Building and Tower for the 1915 Exposition.
+The State of California paid $250,000 to develop the California Building and Tower for the 1915 Exposition.
 Although California owned the building, it was turned over to the San Diego government in 1926.
-During the Exposition the California Building was the home of the Expo's theme exhibit, an anthropological display called "The Story of Man through the Ages."
-After the Expo ended, the exhibit was retained and expanded, eventually becoming the Museum of Us.
+During the Exposition the California Building was the home of the expo's theme exhibit, an anthropological display called "The Story of Man through the Ages."
+After the expo ended, the exhibit was retained and expanded, known as the Museum of Man for several decades, until it was renamed as the "Museum of Us" in 2020.

 Fine Arts Building

-On the south side of the Quadrangle is the fair's original Fine Arts Building (not to be confused with the Fine Arts Gallery, which opened in 1926 and is now the San Diego Museum of Art).
+On the south side of the Quadrangle is the fair's original Fine Arts Building (not to be confused with the Fine Arts Gallery, which opened in 1926 and is now The San Diego Museum of Art).
 The building is now used by the Museum of Us.
 It houses a banquet hall called Evernham Hall, and is also used for temporary exhibits.

 St. Francis Chapel

-The St. Francis Chapel is a small chapel in Mission style, built to add a religious note to the Expo.
+The St. Francis Chapel is a small chapel in Mission style, built to add a religious note to the expo.
 The interior design is simple except for an elaborately decorated and gilded Spanish-style altar.
-To the right of the carved statue of Our Lady and Child is an effigy representing San Diego de Alcala, name-saint of the city, and to commemorate the early Jesuit missions in Arizona on the left is an unknown Jesuit saint.
+To the right of the carved statue of Our Lady and Child is an effigy representing Didacus of Alcalá, name-saint of the city, and to commemorate the early Jesuit missions in Arizona on the left is an unknown Jesuit saint.
 The chapel is not generally open to the public but is available for private events such as weddings and commitment ceremonies.
 It was used as a military chapel during World War II.